 The blades are placed differently to cut different shapes and sizes so you need to purchase the dies for the shapes you want to cut.

 The ‘cutter’ is just asserting pressure on the blades in the dies to help it to cut through your fabric.

-You can cut up to 6 layers of quilting cotton on any AccuQuilt die put you can also cut other fabrics like denim and leather (but not 6 layers of them!).
+You can cut up to 6 layers of quilting cotton or batiks on any AccuQuilt die put you can also cut a wide variety of fabrics like denim, leather, flannel, wool, fleece, silk, satin, etc (but not 6 layers for the thicker fabrics!).